 Counseling Degrees and Programs in Rhode Island

 Although it is the smallest state by size in the country, Rhode Island is home to several colleges and universities with counseling programs in the following major practice areas: mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
 Most counseling careers in Rhode Island require a degree and most licensed counseling careers require a graduate degree.
 One of the first decisions you will make to become a counselor is choosing the right school and program for your needs.
 Both undergraduate and graduate counseling programs are available.
 The undergraduate programs in Rhode Island typically focus on the field of addiction counseling as this area of practice does not necessarily require a graduate degree in this state.
-Graduate degrees that offer more advanced study and clinical experience are available in several different counseling areas.
-There are no fully-online or hybrid counseling programs available in Rhode Island.
-Students who prefer the flexibility of online learning may need to review programs offered in other states.
+Graduate degrees offering more advanced study and clinical experience are available in several counseling areas.
+As there are limited online or hybrid counseling program options available in Rhode Island, students who prefer the flexibility of online learning may need to check out programs offered in other states.

 Quick Facts

-- There are 4 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Rhode Island.1,2
+• There are 5 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Rhode Island.1,2

-- Of the counseling schools in Rhode Island, 0 offer an associate’s degree, 1 offers a bachelor’s degree, 1 offers a certificate, and 4 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Rhode Island, 1 offers an associate degree, 1 offers a bachelor’s degree, 1 offers a certificate, and 4 offer a master’s or advanced degree.1,2

-- Across 2 schools, 2 counseling programs are accredited by CACREP.2
+• Across 2 schools, 2 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Rhode Island Counseling Schools and Programs

-In the table below, you will find information about Rhode Island’s public and not-for-profit four-year colleges and universities offering counseling programs in the following five primary areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Use the table to compare each school by program type offered, graduation rate, and net price per year.
+In the table below, you will find information about Rhode Island’s public and not-for-profit colleges and universities offering counseling programs in the following five primary areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 If you want more details about becoming a licensed counselor in Rhode Island, read our license requirements page.

 Schools in Rhode Island with Counseling Degrees